thesadru/disnake/docs/api.rst

 .. function:: on_disconnect()

     Called when the client has disconnected from Discord, or a connection attempt to Discord has failed.
-    This could happen either through the internet being disconnected, explicit calls to close, or Discord terminating the connection one way or the other.
+    This cold happen either throgh the internet being disconnected, explicit calls to close, or Discord terminating the connection one way or the other.

-    This function can be called many times without a corresponding :func:`on_connect` call.
+    This function can be called many times withot a corresponding :func:`on_connect` call.

 .. function:: on_shard_disconnect(shard_id)